 A summary of vectorborne diseases other than malaria which were notified during 2017 is reported below.
-Malaria notifications are described in the Malaria in Ireland, 2017 report.
+Malaria notifications are described in a separate annual report.
 Table 1 displays the number of cases of vectorborne diseases by HSE area, table 2 displays cases by sex and age group in years while table 3 displays cases by probable country of infection.